marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 Finally, we should have some reservoirs holding the best possible samples.
 The resolve pass transforms these samples into actual colors, which are rendered on screen.
 This step is performed at full resolution.

 For the indirect diffuse component, the resolve pass (restir.resolve_DIF.jxs) uses four reservoirs to determine the color of each pixel.
+The sampling kernel employed is a compact spiral pattern that begins at the central pixel and gradually expands outward in a rotating motion.
+Each kernel is randomly rotated, and the spiral's radius is adjusted based on the occlusion value.

+>[!NOTE]
+> In the released "gi" pass, diffuse reservoirs are resolved used a normal oriented disk.
+The spiral kernel seems to produce more even results, and allows smaller radii in general, which helps increasing precision.

-A normal-oriented disk is drawn again, randomly accessing four reservoirs, including the current one.
-The search radius is once again influenced by the occlusion map and the reservoirs are chosen following a spatio-temporal blue noise distribution.
-Unlike the spatial reuse pass, neighboring reservoirs with differing normals, positions andare not outright rejected.
+ Unlike the spatial reuse pass, neighboring reservoirs with differing normals, positions are not outright rejected.
 Instead, a weight is assigned to each sample based on orientation, positional differences and ambient occlusion similarities.
 Before averaging colors, each contribution is scaled by its respective weight.

 ![](./images/weighting.png)

 The picture shows the difference without and with weighting.

 The indirect diffuse component is divided by the albedo value of each fragment to de-modulate colors from albedo.
 This facilitates subsequent filtering operations.
-Albedo is added back at compositing stage.
+Albedo is modulated back at compositing stage.

 ## Temporal filtering (full-res)

 ![](./images/DIF5.png)

-The render colors are filtered using a temporal filter (restir.temporalFilter_DIF.jxs).
+The rendered colors are filtered using a temporal filter (restir.temporalFilter_DIF.jxs).
 Colors are accumulated over frames, reprojecting the fragments' positions using velocity vectors.
 To avoid ghosting artifacts, history colors are rectified by clipping their colors within the minimum and maximum values of the neighboring pixels.
 Local statistics (mean variance and squared variance) are used to determine the size of the "clipping box".
 The param "variance_clipping_gamma" makes the clipping more or less severe.

 ```glsl
 //COLOR CLIPPING